Imconfused3456/About/Discord-About.md

 I go by <em>he/him</em>.
 I am online daily, dm me for messages.
 # Why I am on GitHub
 I am now a fullstack developer!
 Can I do your crap for you?
 Maybe.
-DM me.
+DM me. <br>
 Front-End languages I know:
 <ul>
   <li>HTML</li>